Nick-Burdo/angular-multiselect/README.md

 #itMultiSelect the directive

-The directive creates a group of HTML elements for multiple choice like <SELECT multiple>
+The directive creates a group of HTML elements for multiple choice like <SELECT multiple>.
-Elements of choice based on the checkboxes
+Elements of choice based on the checkboxes. itMultiSelect template based by Bootstrap-3 styles.

 itMultiSelect has four control: